Meet Our Staff

 Bethany Whitfield joined Georgetown Village as the Volunteer and Member Coordinator in March 2023.

-In this position, she will be working to support members and volunteers of this wonderful community.
+In this position, Bethany works to support members and volunteers of this wonderful community.
 Originally from Florida, Bethany has lived in the DMV for the past seven years.
 She previously worked in publishing and international education, and is excited to bring her passion for community-based work to Georgetown Village.
 Feel free to reach out at any time if you have any support needs, questions, or simply to say hello!

 Meet Our Board of Directors